Kekotron-Terminal/KekotronTerminal/README.md

 ## Initial setup

-  To download simply use git clone, or download as zip directly from the webpage.
+  To download simply use `git clone`, or download as zip directly from the webpage.

 ### 1. Open Kekotron
   Simply navigate to the appropriate OS directory, **right click `kekotron` and open.**